kartik-v/bootstrap-fileinput/README.md

 - `{title}`: the content of the entire text file that will be displayed as a span title element.

 #### elCaptionContainer
-_DOM Element_ the container element containing the caption.
+_string_ the identifier for the container element containing the caption (e.g. `'#id'`).
 If not set, will default to the container with CSS class `file-caption` inside the main plugin container.

 #### elCaptionText
-_DOM Element_ the container element containing the caption text.
+_string_ the identifier for the container element containing the caption text (e.g. `'#id'`).
 If not set, will default to the container with CSS class `file-caption-name` inside the main plugin container.

 #### elPreviewContainer
-_DOM Element_ the container element containing the preview.
+_string_ the identifier for the container element containing the preview (e.g. `'#id'`).
 If not set, will default to the container with CSS class `file-preview` inside the main plugin container.

 #### elPreviewImage
-_DOM Element_ the container element containing the preview image thumbnails.
+_string_ the identifier for the element containing the preview image thumbnails (e.g. `'#id'`).
 If not set, will default to the container with CSS class `file-preview-thumbnails` inside the main plugin container.

 #### elPreviewStatus
-_DOM Element_ the container element containing the preview progress status.
+_string_ the identifier for the element containing the preview progress status (e.g. `'#id'`).
 If not set, will default to the container with CSS class `file-preview-status` inside the main plugin container.

 ### Plugin Events
 The plugin supports these events: